po1sigala/live/01-Class-Content/19-PWA/01-Activities-dev/18-Stu_Caching-Images/README.md

-# 🐛 Images Are Not Being Cached Properly
+# 🐛 Images Are Not Using a Runtime Caching Strategy

 Work with a partner to resolve the following issue:

-* As a developer, I want to be able use runtime caching so that my images are cached as they are used.
+* As a developer, I want to be able use runtime caching so that my images are cached as they are used and not automatically precached.

 ## Expected Behavior